-Congratulations!
 We are looking forward to working with you on your journey towards ordained or licensed ministry.
-We call ministry training ‘formation’.
-This is because we believe that during this period the most important thing is that you grow even more into the person God is calling you to be.
-It’s not just about learning facts or skills but growing into maturity in Christ.
-If being a minister is about helping others to do this (see Ephesians 4: 11-13), then formation for ministry is about helping us model this in ourselves.
+We call ministry training ‘formation,’ because we believe that during this period the most important thing is that you grow even more into the person God is calling you to be.
+It is not just about learning facts or skills but growing into maturity in Christ.

-Training is normally for two or three years, full or part time.
+Training at St Padarn’s is normally for two or three years, full or part time.
 Part time candidates are based at home and do a placement and their theological learning locally.
-Full time candidates come to St Padarn’s Cardiff for 48 hours, Wednesday – Friday for 30 weeks of the year and do a 2 day placement either in the Cardiff area or in their home area, which can be anywhere in Wales.
+Full time candidates come to St Padarn’s Cardiff for 48 hours, Wednesday – Friday for 24 weeks of the year, as well as serving 2 days per week in a local placement.
 All candidates do a common pattern of residentials where we learn about the theology and practice of ministry together.
 The dates are available well in advance and you will find them here.
 Attending all the training is vital so please put the dates in your diary now.

 Meet our candidates